 My personal feelings are that

-active should represent a subscription that has not been cancelled, i.e. one you are expecting to make money off it still.
+active should represent a subscription that has not been canceled, i.e. one you are expecting to make money off it still.

 valid on the other hand is any subscription that has not ended, i.e. any

-active subscription or any subscription that is in its grace period since being cancelled.
+active subscription or any subscription that is in its grace period since being canceled.